 Social welfare office may help you in organising your housing situation although essentially it is responsibility of housing authorities.
 Social welfare office has also housing services.
 The social welfare office will assess your situation and need for help.
 If it is not possible to continue your stay in your current home, you will receive help and support in looking for a new home.
 Housing services, such as supported housing, may be arranged for you if necessary.

-If you do not have a permanent address, notify about it at a service location of the Digital and Population Data Services Agency (a local register office) in your home municipality.
+If you do not have a permanent address, notify about it at a service location of the Digital and Population Data Services Agency (a local register office)Opens in a new window. in your home municipality.
 If you have a relative or a friend to whose address you can redirect your mail, submit a notification of change of address to the post office.

-Otherwise, get a so-called poste restante address at a post office.
+Otherwise, get a so-called poste restante addressOpens in a new window. at a post office.
 This means that you have to collect your mail always from the same Posti outlet.
 You have to show your ID card when you collect your mail.
 You can use a poste restante address free of charge.

 If your income does not cover your rent, you can get a general housing allowance from Kela for reasonable rent expenses.
 If necessary, Kela's employee will assess your ability to pay rent and will help you with applying for the allowance.
 Your landlord may require that you pay a rent security deposit, for example, a deposit corresponding to one month's rent.
-If you cannot afford this but you are entitled to basic social assistance, you can apply for assistance from Kela for the deposit.
+If you cannot afford this but you are entitled to basic social assistance, you can apply for assistance from Kela for the depositOpens in a new window..

 If you feel that you will not be able to live independently, the social worker can assess whether you are eligible for so-called supported housing.
 Supported housing is a social service meant for persons who need support for exemple after a prolonged period of homelessness or because of substance abuse or mental health problems.